nvanwinden/ft_services/README.md

 ### Nodes
 Nodes are the worker machines that run containerized applications and other workloads.
 In this project we have a single node, the virtual machine our local Kubernetes cluster is running on.

-## Pods
+### Pods
 A Pod represents a single instance of a running process in your cluster and consists of one or more containers.
 You can use a controller, such as a Deployment, which creates and manages Pods for you.

-## Containers
-All applications run in seperate containers.
-The container images are built using a Dockerfile and the deployment manifest specifies which image(s) for a pod.
+Pods communicate with each other using a service.

-## Deployment
+### Deployment
 A Deployment lets you manage a set of identical pods.
-The Deployment manifest defines the desired state in which applications or other workloads should be running.
+The Deployment manifest defines the desired state in which applications or other workloads should be running, e.g. which container image should be used and the number of replicas to create.

-## Replica sets
-This is a feature that looks that the number of specified pods are running at any point in time.

-### Minikube
-There are multiple platforms that you can try out to run Kubernetes on your local machine.
-I'm using [Minikube](https://minikube.sigs.k8s.io/docs/start/).
-Minikube runs a single-node Kubernetes cluster inside a VM.
-Minikube comes with its own docker daemon.
-This allows you to run containers inside the Minikube VM.
-Minikube has several addons available that come in useful for this project. <br><br>
-:grey_exclamation: Run `eval $(minikube docker-env)` to point your shell to minikube’s docker-daemon. <br>
-:grey_exclamation: Run `minikube addons list` to list all the available addons for Minikube.

 ## Service
-A service is used to expose your app to the outside world or within your cluster.

-Services allow your applications to receive traffic.
-Services can be exposed in different ways
+A Service is used to expose your app to the outside world or within your cluster.
+Services can be exposed in different ways:

-Pods communicate with each other using a service.

-Service types:<br>

 | Type  | Description   |
 | ------------------ |-------------|